Where are your treatment facilities located?

 American Addiction Centers owns and operates facilities across the country.
 The following are our current locations:

-Forterus: Southern California (Drug and alcohol treatment for adults)
+Laguna Treatment Hospital: Southern California (Drug and Alcohol treatment for adults)

 Greenhouse: Dallas, TX (Drug and alcohol treatment for adults)

-The Oxford Centre: Etta, MS (Drug and alcohol treatment for adults)
+Oxford Treatment Center: Etta, MS (Drug and alcohol treatment for adults)

 Recovery First: Hollywood, FL (Drug and alcohol treatment for adults)